A personal statement can be a key part of your college application, and you can really make yours shine by following a few tips.

 Unique ways you stand out from other candidates

-Selection committees read thousands of personal statements every year, which is why being specific on yours is important.
-Back up your statements with examples, and avoid vague assertions like, "I'm interested in your school counseling program because I care about children."
-Instead, point out experiences you've had with children that emphasize how much you care.
-For instance, you might mention your summer job as a day camp counselor or your volunteer experience mentoring younger children.
+For instance, instead of vague assertions like, "I'm interested in your school counseling program because I care about children,” point out specific experiences you've had with children that emphasize how much you care.
+You might mention your summer job as a day camp counselor or your volunteer experience mentoring younger children.

 Don't forget to include detail and vibrancy to keep your statement interesting.
 The use of detail shows how your unique voice and experiences can add value to the college or university you're applying to.